Becoming Aware of Your Inner Genius and Why All The Experiences You’ve Had are Ultimately “On the Way”

 - They tended not to subordinate to outer authorities.

 I’m a firm believer that if you set your mind to doing something that’s deeply meaningful to you, amazing doors of opportunity will keep opening if you persevere.
-You would be wise to stay with what truly inspires you long enough for that to happen – perseverance is one of the keys.
+You would be wise to stay with what truly inspires you long enough for that to happen – perseverance is one of the keys to awakening your genius.

 In fact, if you think that you’ve had setbacks and failures, that might be because you don’t really have the objective that truly inspires you and light your fire.